syoung-86/TaskTracker/README.md

 ## Setup

 1. Run setup.sh
-- this script setups a python virtual enviroment, installs pip and node depenencies, creates 2 users then runs the django server.
+- this script setups a python virtual enviroment, installs pip and node depenencies, creates 2 users then starts the django server.
 2. navigate to `http://127.0.0.1:8000/` and login with one of the users below.